 The following seasons until the present day have been rather tumultuous for Brandon United both on and off the pitch.
 The couple of years following the League Championship saw management, players and committee all leave the club as finances stretched the club to breaking point.
 A few seasons of flirting with relegation finally happened and the club were relegated back to the 2nd division at the end of the 2005/06 season.

 A bit of stability was required and following a further season of consolidation Adam Furness joined the club as assistant to BJ Heijmanns and the club again started to rebuild.
 Although results on the field were poor this really was the start of the club getting back on its feet football wise.
 The club finished bottom of the league but, with no relegation taking effect, it survived to play again in the Northern League.

 Younger players with a seasons experience behind them and the recruitment of some senior and more experienced players meant the club finished a very respectable 6th in 2008/09.
 Relative success caught the eye of other clubs however, and many players left the following season, most to 1st Division teams.

 We are still in the process of rebuilding and the Club has a vision of giving youth a chance wherever possible.
 We also aim to reintegrate ourselves back into the community and to this end there are now nearly twelve ‘youth teams’ associated with the Club and we have just set up our first Brandon United U13 girl’s team.
-With other developments in the background with the clubhouse the 2018/19 season begins optimistically but also realistically.
-Chris Blakelock and Ritchie Howe are at the helm for this season and it is their turn to steer the club as far up the table as possible.
+With other developments in the background, the future we hope looks secure and bright for our great club!

 COME ON BRANDON!!!